 Like large software projects, it’s nearly impossible to predict in December what will be important for the organization the following October.
 Will industry opportunities require an investment in new technology?
 Will a drop-in market demand require a reduction in labor?
 Did sales far outpace what they were predicted to be in the second quarter?

 When operating under an annual budget, there is little chance to take advantage of sudden changes or new priorities.
-A rolling forecast, however, takes into account when market conditions zig zag.
+Agile budgeting and forecasting through rolling forecasts, however, takes into account when market conditions zig zag.
 Capital can be used more effectively, and market and profit variations can be well managed.
-Like Agile software development, the budget is delivered in smaller pieces, more frequently instead of all at once, when the original assumptions are no longer relevant.
+Like Agile software development, ‘agile budgeting’ allows for the budget to be delivered in smaller pieces, more frequently instead of all at once, when the original assumptions are no longer relevant.

 Today’s enterprises need to be able to move fast to meet customer and market demands.
 Taking a page from IT’s playbook and utilizing flexible planning methods, like rolling forecasts, will prepare organizations for the rapid changes that have become part of nearly every industry.